-In order to properly manage capacity, some base definitions must be understood.
+To properly manage capacity, some base definitions must be understood.
 Adhering to these definitions is critical to the accuracy of the results.
-We will break the units down into a number of physical, virtual, and organizational components.
+We will break the units down into several physical, virtual, and organizational components.

 3.1.1 Cores, CPUs, and vCPUs